MA in Islamic Studies

-The MA in Islamic Studies is designed to equip students with excellent theoretical knowledge and expertise relevant to lecturers, researchers, religious leaders, and policy makers to deal with a variety of theological, political, and socio-cultural issues in the contemporary era.
+The MA in Islamic Studies is designed to equip students with excellent theoretical knowledge and expertise relevant to lecturers, researchers, religious leaders, and policymakers, enabling them to address a variety of theological, political, and socio-cultural issues in the contemporary era.
 Students will take several courses that constitute the core of their expertise in either classical Islamic discourse, Islamic law, or contemporary expressions of Muslim societies.
-For those wishing to pursue further education, the MA in Islamic Studies program will provide substantive and theoretical knowledge of key issues in the study of Islam and a strong methodological foundation to conduct further research.
+For those wishing to pursue further education, the MA in Islamic Studies program offers substantive and theoretical knowledge of key issues in the study of Islam, along with a strong methodological foundation for conducting advanced research.

 Vision